27th December 2021 Andrew Wildey

 3. Backup

-Never ever delete the original files off of your SD cards until the finished project has been delivered because in the unlikely event something gets accidentally deleted or corrupted, you’ll have that one final backup.
-Also I have a drive dedicated to cloning whatever project I am currently working on.
+Never delete the original files from your SD cards until the finished project has been delivered.
+If something gets accidentally deleted or corrupted, you’ll have that one final backup.
+Also, I have an HDD drive dedicated to cloning whatever project.
 That drive never goes anywhere and it isn’t used for anything else.
-It exists purely incase my computer gets stolen or the drive I’m working on gets corrupted or lost, that there is at least a copy safe and sound.
+It exists purely in case my computer gets stolen or the drive I’m working on gets corrupted or lost.
+This way there is at least a copy safe and sound.
 You never ever want to be in a position where you have lost footage that you need and there’s no way to get it back.
-Once you’re done with a project and archived it then this drive is wiped ready to act as clone for the next project.
+Once you’re done with a project and archived, this drive is wiped ready to act as a clone for the next project.

 4. Tagging